nikhilraghav29/MK-SGC-SC/README.md

 This repository contains the implementation for the paper:
 - Nikhil Raghav, Avisek Gupta, Swagatam Das, and Md Sahidullah, *MK-SGC-SC: Multiple Kernel Guided Sparse Graph Construction in Spectral Clustering for Unsupervised Speaker Diarization*, communicated to ICASSP 2026.

-# MK-SGC-SC: Multiple Kernel Guided Sparse Graph Construction in Spectral Clustering for Unsupervised Speaker Diarization

-### About
-This repository contains the implementation for the paper:
-- Nikhil Raghav, Avisek Gupta, Swagatam Das, and Md Sahidullah, *MK-SGC-SC: Multiple Kernel Guided Sparse Graph Construction in Spectral Clustering for Unsupervised Speaker Diarization*, communicated to ICASSP 2026.

 ## Dependencies
 Install SpeechBrain version `0.5.14`.
 Follow the installation guidelines provided in the [SpeechBrain repository](https://github.com/speechbrain/speechbrain).